trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 {% include tip.html content="Using the URL field provides protection against spear phishing attacks as this provides assurance that the site you are entering your password into is the legitimate site.
 For example, if you receive an email asking you to log into your account to verify something instead of clicking the link in the email to login you would use OnlyKey to browse to the correct site to login.
 <br>
-Need a URL longer than 56 characters?
-Try using a URL shortner like Bit.ly" %}
+*Need a URL longer than 56 characters?
+Try using a URL shortner like Bit.ly*" %}

 **The example configuration shown below would be to set up a URL and password to automatically login to the Google page shown below.
-Notice that the username is already remembered so there is not a need to set this in the OnlyKey slot.**
+Notice that the username is already remembered by the website, so there is not a need to set this in the OnlyKey slot.**

 {% include image.html file="image72.png" max-width="624" %}

 {% include image.html file="image23.png" max-width="602" %}

+**These examples illustrate how to use OnlyKey in two real world scenarios.
+A key takeaway here is that you can configure OnlyKey to automatically do what you would normally do manually.
+Any combination of the fields shown in the slot configuration may be used or not used to fit login format.**

 <br>
 *The table below shows how to configure some common login forms that at first may seem problematic.*